zopefoundation/grok/doc/reference/utils.rst

 The :mod:`grok.util` module provides functions which are less commonly used, and so are not available for import directly from the :mod:`grok` module.

+.. module:: grok.util

 :func:`grok.util.application_url`
 =================================

-.. function:: grok.util.application_url(request, obj, name=None, data={})`

-    Return the URL of the nearest enclosing `grok.Application`.

-    Raises ValueError if no Application can be found.

-    This function is also available as a method on the `grok.View` class.
+This function is also available as a method on the :class:`grok.View` class.

+.. autofunction:: grok.util.application_url

 :func:`grok.util.applySkin`
 ===========================

-.. function:: grok.util.applySkin(request, skin, skin_type)

-    Change the presentation skin for this request.
+.. autofunction:: grok.util.applySkin

 :func:`grok.util.create_application`
 ====================================

-.. function:: grok.util.create_application(factory, container, name)

-    Creates an application and triggers the events from the application lifecycle.
+.. autofunction:: grok.util.create_application

 :func:`grok.util.getApplication`